Learning Heterogeneous Agent Cooperation via Multiagent League Training: Heterogeneous League Training

 \subsection{Adaptive Hyper Network.}

-Cooperating with a variety of partners with different policies is challenging.
-Agents may encounter strong heterogeneous partners that are well-trained and cooperative, however, they may also encounter weak heterogeneous partners using immature policies from the league.
-It is necessary to equip agents with a neural network structure that is sensitive to the differences of heterogeneous partners.
-In HLT, we use a \textbf{hyper-network} structure to address this problem.
+Cooperating with a variety of partners with different policies is a challenging task.
+Agents may encounter strong heterogeneous partners that are well-trained and cooperative.
+However, they may also encounter weak heterogeneous partners that are equipped with immature policies sampled from the league.
+As a result, it is necessary to equip agents with a neural network structure that is sensitive to the differences of heterogeneous partners.
+In the HLT model, we use a \textbf{hyper-network} structure to address this problem.

-As shown in Fig.~\ref{fig:hyper}, the hyper-network is a structure to generate network parameters for policy MLP layers.
+As shown in Fig.~\ref{fig:hyper}, the hyper-network is a structure to generate network parameters for MLP layers in forward policy networks.
 Internally, the hyper-network uses two layers of fully connected networks to produce MLP parameters, using an agent-team information vector $F_h$ as input.

-The agent-team information vector $F_h$ is determined by agent type $\delta_j$ and the mixed policy $\vec{\pi}_{\text{mix}}$.
+This agent-team information vector $F_h$ is determined by agent type $\delta_j$ as well as the mixed policy composition $\vec{\pi}_{\text{mix}}$.
 It is a concatenation of two parts: